 It’s 2:00am and the clatter of groggy people moving around half asleep fills the air.
-The word coffee is whispered multiple times, and a bright flashlight shines into my cozy tent.
+I hear the word coffee whispered multiple times, and then a bright flashlight shines into my cozy tent.
 It’s time to get up.
-I’m wearing as many clothes as I have with me, and it’s still freezing.
-With my headlamp on, I look around.
-Today, me and about a hundred other tourists will try to summit Mt.
+I put on all of the clothes I brought with me, and it’s still freezing.
+I can feel the cold reaching down to my core and tickling my bones.
+With my headlamp on, I glance around the dark crater rim.
+Today, about a hundred other tourists and I will try to summit Mt.
 Rinjani.

 Mt.
 Rinjani is an active volcano on the island of Lombok in Indonesia.
-It stands at 12,224 feet.
-Today, we will (hopefully) ascend 3,370 feet before sunrise.
-The summit is broken into three parts, which as far as I can tell, can best be described as shitty, not so shitty, and really shitty.
+It stands at 12,224 feet, making it the second highest volcano in the country.
+This morning, we will hopefully ascend the remaining 3,370 feet before sunrise; a feat not everyone manages to accomplish.
+This trek was described to me by both friends and strangers as, “one of the most challenging treks” they’d ever done.
+Although everyone mentioned it was extremely difficult, I had never actually bothered to ask why.
+What I do know is that the summit is broken into three parts, which as far as I can tell, can best be described as shitty, not so shitty, and really shitty.

-The flat area is a much-needed break, which ends all too soon.
-In front of me, I can see a smattering of headlights going high up in the distance and shrinking so small that they almost blend in with the stars.
-The sun is starting to illuminate the sky, and I wonder if I’ll make it before sunrise.
-We begin to walk and the volcanic ash is even deeper than before, only this time it has gravel mixed in.
+The flat area was a much-needed break, which ends all too soon.
+In front of me, I can see a smattering of headlamps going high up into the distance and shrinking so small that they begin to blend in with the stars.
+The sun is starting to illuminate the sky near the horizon, and I wonder if I’ll make it to the summit in time to see the sunrise.
+As we begin to walk, I notice the volcanic ash is even deeper than before, only now it has gravel mixed in.
 It’s nearly impossible to take a step.
-Every time I try, I fall forward.
-This summit could be used as some kind of cruel and unusual punishment.
+Every time I try, I fall forward onto my hands and knees struggling to remain upright.
+This trek could easily be used as some kind of cruel and unusual punishment.

-My group gets ahead of me, and I can’t keep up.
-Every so often, they stop to give me a chance to catch them, but it’s too hard.
-I tell them to go on without me.
-After a quick rest, I see another group that has a nice slow pace, so I fall in line behind the guide and watch his feet.
+My group moves steadily ahead of me, and I can’t keep up.
+Every so often, they stop to give me a chance to catch them, but it’s too difficult.
+I feel deflated as I sit there struggling to move, so I tell them to go on without me.
+After a quick rest, I see another group that has a nice slow pace, and I fall in line behind the guide, staring at his feet.
 I begin to count my steps.
 “Just take five steps closer to the summit,” I tell myself.
 One.
 Two.
 Three.
 I pause and take a deep breath.
 Four.
 Five.
 Then I start over.
 I get into the same groove as the guide, and soon I’ve caught up with my group.

 “How much further till our destination?” a girl asks her boyfriend in the distance.

-“The destination is right in front of you,” he replies.
+“The destination is right here,” he replies profoundly.

 The group goes ahead, but Adi stays behind with me.
 I’d told him the day before not to let me quit.
 I needed to make it to the summit.
 I knew before hand how tough this would be and that my mind would want to give up on me.
 What I hadn’t anticipated was the muscle I’d managed to pull on the inner part of my thigh.
 Every time I took a step, I felt a massive pain, which consumed my entire right leg.
 Add in the fact that each step sent me sliding backwards, and I wanted to give up more than anything.